rodneyshupe/Cookbook/Recipes/SoupsAndStews/ColdCeleryRootSoupWithYogurt.rst

 Directions
 ----------

-1. Put a stockpot over high heat and add the olive oil.
-Add the celery root, fennel and garlic and saute until beginning to brown, about 3 minutes.
-Season liberally with salt and add enough water to cover all the vegetables with a little to spare.
+1. Set a stockpot over high heat and add the olive oil.
+Add the celery root, fennel and garlic and saute until they begin to brown, about 3 minutes.
+   Season liberally with salt and add enough water to cover the vegetables with a little to spare.
 Bring to a boil, then simmer until the vegetables are tender, about 5 minutes.
-Allow to cool for about 30 minutes.
+Let cool for about 30 minutes.
 2. Add the cooled vegetables with their liquid to a blender.
 Add the parsley, yogurt, lemon juice and more salt as needed and blend well.
 Serve cold with a drizzle of yogurt, some chopped parsley and bacon bits.
-It's best the second or third day.
+It is best on the second or third day.